AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 Your Experience Manager instance is now connected to Microsoft Azure Storage and configured to retrieve and send data to specific locations on Microsoft Azure Storage.

-### Upload templates and other assets to your Experience Manager instance {#upload-templates-and-other-assets-to-your-AEM instance}
+### Upload templates and other assets to your Experience Manager instance {#upload-templates-and-other-assets-to-your-AEM-instance}

 An organization typically has multiple templates.
 For example, one template each for credit card statements, benefits statements, and claim applications.
 Upload all such XDP and PDF templates to your Experience Manager instance.
 To upload a template: